Lockheed AH-56 Cheyenne: Production contract canceled

 The Army issued a cure-notice (Note: A list of problems that are required to be addressed prior to production.) to Lockheed on 10 April 1969, citing 11 technical problems, and unsatisfactory progress on the program.
 The main issues were the half-P hop vibration issue, and the aircraft gross weight exceeding program requirements.
 In response, Lockheed proposed an "improved flight control system" (ICS) to reduce rotor oscillations, and steps for removing excess weight and addressing other minor issues in production helicopters.
 The Army felt Lockheed's solutions to the cure-notice issues would delay the program and increase costs.
 Citing Lockheed's inability to meet the production timeline, the Army canceled the AH-56 production contract on 19 May 1969, but retained the development contract in hopes that the issues could be resolved.

 In September 1969, Cheyenne prototype #10 (s/n 66-8835) underwent wind tunnel testing at NASA Ames Research Center, to research the half-P hop and drag issues.
 The engineers did not realize that the fixed mounts used to secure the aircraft in the wind tunnel would not allow the helicopter to move relative to the rotor, as it did in flight.
 As a result, there was no natural damping of the rotor pitching motion.
-The remote controllers' lack of sensory feedback from helicopter compounded the situation.
+The remote controllers' lack of sensory feedback from the helicopter compounded the situation.
 During high speed testing to replicate the half-P hop vibration, the rotor oscillations quickly accelerated out of control and struck the tail boom, resulting in the destructive breakup of the helicopter.